 This collective fear also served as the impetus for the "safe" trick-or-treating offered by many local malls --- (Wiki)

 Now, the big climax of HALLOWEEN 2 should have been a moment of triumph for Laurie Strode, crawling across cement expanses protected by only hair, hospital gown, and gumption.
 But her Annie Oakleyistic monkey-in-the-middle with nitrous and outer shell game at the climax was more silly than scary, and ultimately pointless, a killing straight out of the end of JAWS.
 Though we don't get any indication Myers is still alive at the end of this one, of course he would be back.
 Twenty years later and Curtis returned to finally and forever kill him--until he came back, of course.
-Today the eyes are gone but the blonde hair remains, super long now, like Rob Zombie likes it, and the final girl chase and battle drags on until both parties are cut to ribbons and beyond, , but in the early 1980s, the tangy smell of my little (blonde) brother's garage mechanic grime and cold oil from the garage and mom's stanky at-home perms in my nose, watching HALLOWEEN II (the only film my brother Fred ever taped) over and over, the sheer hopelessness of ever truly killing the evils lurking in the banal beige shadows of suburbia evaporated.
-That terrifying Chordettes song echoing through the house, it all melted into a lurching day glo spandex headband aerobics and Betamax decade; the long blonde hair once iron-straight gone perm-pouffy; the hope of a Beatles reunion gone Yoko's moment of silence; friendly human contact gone to media crucifixion over a single lewd wink; a thousand flamboyant dancing devils gone to sobering AIDS angel awareness; mischief night and trick-or-treating gone to the video tape.
+Today the eyes are gone but the blonde hair remains, super long now, like Rob Zombie likes it, and the final girl chase and battle drags on until both parties are cut to ribbons and beyond, , but in the early 1980s, the tangy smell of my little (blonde) brother's garage mechanic grime and cold oil from the garage and mom's at-home perms despoiling my nose, watching HALLOWEEN II (the only film my brother Fred ever taped) over and over, the sheer hopelessness of ever truly killing the evils of suburbia evaporating; that terrifying Chordettes song echoing through the house; all dissolving into a lurching day glo spandex headband aerobics and Betamax decade; the 70s iron-straight blonde hair gone perm-pouffy; the hope of a Beatles reunion gone to Yoko's national moment of silence; friendly human contact gone to media crucifixion over a single lewd wink; a hundred thousand flamboyant dancing devils gone to sobering AIDS angels; mischief night and trick-or-treating gone to the video tape.
 Rewind all you want, but you'll never see the like again.